rafalglog/betti-shelter/README.md

 ## Project Description

 This is an open-source web application designed to help animal shelters manage their operations efficiently.
-The app provides a user-friendly interface for potential adopters to view available pets and a comprehensive dashboard for employees to manage pet and user information.
+The app provides a user-friendly interface for potential adopters to view available pets and a comprehensive dashboard for staff members to manage pet and user information.

 ## Tech Stack